 Some of the most informative sessions were real examples of how data-driven companies activate insights to improve business.
 Here are some of the most impressive ways presenters from various organizations successfully turned insights into action:

 The eBook dives deeper into these brand stories and also mentions other organizations who have been able turn data into actionable insights that drive social change, help them understand customer attitudes, and allow teams to build scalable DIY research programs.

 Key Takeaway: Look at various companies as an example of how you can turn data into actions.
-The use of a centralizing platform, like Fuel Cycle’s market research cloud, has been instrumental for brands to combine cross-functional insights and circulate key findings for greater synchronicity across the organization.
+The use of a centralizing platform, like Fuel Cycle’s Research Engine, has been instrumental for brands to combine cross-functional insights and circulate key findings for greater synchronicity across the organization.